be-green/fqr/README.md

-`fqr` is substantially faster than the `quantreg` package’s simplex and interior point methods (e.g. “br” or “pfn”), especially for large problems.
+`fqr` is substantially faster than the `quantreg` package’s simplex and interior point methods (e.g. “br” or “pfn”), especially for large problems, and is comparable to the `conquer` package, though it tends to be slightly slower due to the default accuracy tolerance settings.
 The algorithm implemented via the Armadillo library for linear algebra in C++.
 It also has no dependencies other than base R and (if building from source) a C++ compiler.